manojks5540/nodeapp-count-visits/README.md

 Below are the commands to setup application.

-## Commands to build and setup application
+## Commands to build and setup application.

   Please clone the git repo and run the commands from the same repository in your server and at the end you will be able to access the application on http://localhost